 Catalyst Projects are data innovation projects, run and delivered in partnership with Government agencies, businesses, and NGOs.
 They are focused on addressing real world problems.
 Each project must demonstrate value and support at least one of our other four principles: trust, inclusion and control.
-Each project must also provide match funding.

-As more grant agreements are finalised, we will update this list.
 We have also produced a summary document - download it here [PDF, 526 KB].

 Catalyst projects operate across a range of sectors including iwi, business and NGOs.
 The challenges they address include improving transparency, providing a better evidence base for spending decisions, and providing improved access to services.
 Many of the projects involve different organisations who wish to work together to tackle a particular problem.